thelfer/tfel/docs/web/DefaultFiniteStrain-keywords.md

 The `@InitializeFunction` keyword introduces a code block that can be used to initialize internal state variables at the very beginning of the computation.
-Initalize functions may have user so-called *initialize function variables*.
+Initialize functions may have user so-called *initialize function variables*.

 In this version, only the `generic` interface generates functions